His Services Home Care in Brooklyn Center, MN

 • pro The staff and owner make residents feel like family and treat them with respect and warmth.

-• pro This is how a facility should look; well done.
+• pro This is how a facility should look - well done.

 Cons

-• pro They neglect and mentally abuse residents.
+• pro They mentally abuse patients.

 • pro They kill emotional support animals.